nus-tic4002-AY2021S2/tp2/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**: This app is targeted towards small business owners who wish to keep track of employee data such as salary, role and days of leave taken.
+**Target user profile**: This app is targeted towards small business owners who wish to keep track of their employees information such as name, phone number, salary and role.

-**Value proposition**: This app shall allow users to consolidate employee data on a single platform.
-This increases their productivity because they no longer need to access multiple data sources to retrieve/update employee data.
+**Value proposition**: This app shall allow users to consolidate employees information on a single platform.
+This increases their productivity because they no longer need to access multiple data sources to retrieve/update employees information.

 ### User stories